 Because a theory must satisfy TWO criteria ― material AND formal consistency ― it is sufficient for a refutation to prove that it is EITHER materially OR formally inconsistent.

 I have proven that Ricardo’s profit/distribution theory is formally inconsistent.
-More specifically, that Ricardo committed the Fallacy of Composition and the Humpty Dumpty Fallacy by defining total income as sum of wage income and profit.#1, #2 More specifically, the macroeconomic definition of total income as Y=W+P translates algebraically into 1=1/(1+P/W)+1/(1+W/P) and this translates verbally into Ricardo’s pivotal claim “… profits would be high or low in proportion as wages were low or high.”
+More specifically, that Ricardo committed the Fallacy of Composition and the Humpty Dumpty Fallacy by defining total income as the sum of wage income and profit.#1, #2 More specifically, the macroeconomic definition of total income as Y=W+P translates algebraically into 1=1/(1+P/W)+1/(1+W/P) and this translates verbally into Ricardo’s pivotal claim “… profits would be high or low in proportion as wages were low or high.”
 (Principles, p.
 110) but because the premise is false Ricardo’s assertion is false.

 By consequence, Ricardian economics is refuted.
 Now, the ball is in your field.
 If you do not agree with me ― and you obviously don’t ― you have to demonstrate where my logical error/mistake/blunder lies.
 Blah blah is NOT sufficient.

-What you could alternatively do is to demonstrate that I am empirically wrong because from the axiomatically correct profit theory follows the general balances equation (I−S)+(G−T)+(X−M)−(Qm−Yd)=0 while from Ricardo’s false profit theory follows the Post Keynesian balances equation (I−S)+(G−T)+(X−M)=0.
+What you could alternatively do is to demonstrate that I am empirically wrong because from the axiomatically correct profit theory follows the sectoral balances equation (I−S)+(G−T)+(X−M)−(Qm−Yd)=0 while from Ricardo’s false profit theory follows the Post Keynesian balances equation (I−S)+(G−T)+(X−M)=0.

-The experimentum crucis ― which of the two equations is empirically true? ― has never been performed for the simple reason that macroeconomics runs since Keynes blindly on the false profit theory and the false Post Keynesian balances equation.#3 MMT is the Smoking Gun proof.
+The experimentum crucis ― which of the two equations is empirically true? ― has never been performed for the simple reason that macroeconomics runs since Keynes blindly on the false profit theory and the false Post-Keynesian balances equation.#3 MMT is the Smoking Gun proof.

 But again, the ball is in your field.
-If you know in your profound academic erudition that there is an empirical study which has corroborated the Post Keynesian balances equation or refuted my balances equation it is your scientific duty to present it in the current discussion.
+If you know in your profound academic erudition that there is an empirical study that has corroborated the Post Keynesian balances equation or refuted my balances equation it is your scientific duty to present it in the current discussion.
 Again, blah blah is NOT sufficient.

 As One of the Old School said in 1829: “If it [economics] be not a science, but a mass of fictions, you are, by teaching it, deeply disgracing your University, and destroying your own reputation as men of science.”

-#1 Ricardo, too, got profit theory wrong.
-Sad!
+#1 Ricardo, too, got profit theory wrong

 #2 Profit, income, and the Humpty Dumpty Fallacy *